LawrieCape/niko-test/src/pages/products/workstation-cranes.md

 title: C2 - Light Cranes
 navTitle: Light Cranes
 customSections:
+  - body: >-
+      Niko C2 light cranes are the ideal solution for lightweight lifting of load capacities up to 2000kg.
+They are supplied in a modular kit form, which enables them to be easily assembled, modified or moved to accommodate changes in your working patterns.
+The construction of Niko C2 light cranes is considerably lighter, free-running and more versatile than conventional I-beam overhead cranes.
+    title: Intro
   - body: |-
       * Lift loads up to 2000kg
       * Bridge span up to 12m